brandonyongys/brandonyongys.github.io/_posts/2023-01-31-DS-interviews.md

 # Conclusion and follow up actions
 In conclusion, I am still lacking a lot of skills and experiences as a data scientist.
 To address my gaps, these are my plans:

-1. Study and write fortnightly blog posts on NLP from Feb to Dec 2023.
 1. Study and complete AWS Cloud Practitioner and Solutions Architect Associate certificates by Jun 2023.
+1. Study and write fortnightly blog posts on NLP from Apr to Dec 2023 once I got more bandwidth.